dbcli/pgcli/docs/pages/full_screen_apps.rst

 | :class:`~prompt_toolkit.layout.processors.TabsProcessor`                   | Visualise tabs as `n` spaces, or some symbols.            |
 +----------------------------------------------------------------------------+-----------------------------------------------------------+

-A :class:`~prompt_toolkit.layout.controls.BufferControl` takes only one processor as input, but it is possible to "merge" multiple processors into one with the :func:`~prompt_toolkit.layout.processors.merge_processors` function.
+A :class:`~prompt_toolkit.layout.BufferControl` takes only one processor as input, but it is possible to "merge" multiple processors into one with the :func:`~prompt_toolkit.layout.processors.merge_processors` function.